-The allowance for credit losses represents the Company's best estimate of lifetime expected credit losses inherent in accounts receivable and unbilled contracts receivable.
+The allowance for credit losses represents the Company's best estimate of lifetime expected credit losses inherent in accounts receivable.
 The Company's long-term unbilled contracts receivable is derived from fixed-fee or minimum-guarantee Semiconductor IP and is primarily comprised of contracts with large, well-capitalized companies.
 It is generally considered to be of high credit quality due to past collection history and the nature of the customers.

-The Company allowance for credit losses for the years ended December 31, 2022 and 2021 was \$0.7 million and \$0.9 million, respectively and it is presented as part of accounts receivable, net in the Consolidated Balance Sheets.
+The Company allowance for credit losses for the years ended December 31, 2023 and 2022 was \$1.5 million and \$0.7 million, respectively and it is presented as part of accounts receivable, net in the Consolidated Balance Sheets.